Pavithran-23/How-to-create-a-.NET-MAUI-Spline-Chart/README.md

 ```
 using Syncfusion.Maui.Charts;
 ```
-Initialize an empty chart with XAxes and YAxes as shown in the following code sample.
+Initialize an empty chart with XAxes and YAxes as shown in the following code sample:

 **[XAML]**